onehilltech/gatekeeper/README.md

 ### Mount Gatekeeper router endpoint

 Next, we need to import (or mount) the Gatekeeper router into our application.
-This will expose route for managing and authenticating accounts.
+This will expose routes for managing and authenticating accounts and clients.

 ```javascript
 // app/routers/endpoint.js